algolia/instantsearch-android/README.md

 An infinite scroll mechanism is built in to load more results as the user scrolls.
 Enabled by default, it will watch the state of the Hits to load more results before the user reaches the end of the current page.

-As explained [earlier](#hits), you can use the attributes `disableInfiniteScroll` and `remainingItemsBeforeLoading` to control or disable this feature.
+As explained [in the attributes description](#hits), you can use the attributes `disableInfiniteScroll` and `remainingItemsBeforeLoading` to control or disable this feature.

 ### Empty View